GalvinPython/DeleteJavaCheck-Rewritten/README.md

 _A screenshot showing what happens if the files have already been deleted_

 # Requirements
-In order to run this program, you need to have the .NET 8.0 Runtime installed on your PC (the SDK is needed to develop this program).
+In order to run this program, you need to have the .NET 8.0 Runtime installed on your PC.
+**NOTE: The SDK is needed to develop this program, however the runtime is only required to actually run the program.
+You can download the SDK if you want to, that's not a problem, but you won't be able to modify the app without it.**
 Download from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 # Changelog